IterativePSFPhotometry#

 findercallable or StarFinderBase

 A callable used to identify stars in an image.
 The finder must accept a 2D image as input and return a Table containing the x and y centroid positions.
 These positions are used as the starting points for the PSF fitting.
-The allowed x column names are (same suffix for y): 'x_init', 'xinit', 'xcentroid', 'x_centroid', 'x_peak', 'x', 'xcen', 'x_cen', 'xpos', 'x_pos', 'x_0', and 'x0'.
+The allowed x column names are (same suffix for y): 'x_init', 'xinit', 'x', 'x_0', 'x0', 'xcentroid', 'x_centroid', 'x_peak', 'xcen', 'x_cen', 'xpos', 'x_pos', 'x_fit', and 'xfit'.
 If None, then the initial (x, y) model positions must be input using the init_params keyword when calling the class.
 The (x, y) values in init_params override this keyword only for the first iteration.
+If this class is run on an image that has units (i.e., a Quantity array), then certain finder keywords (e.g., threshold) must have the same units.
+Please see the documentation for the specific finder class for more information.

 grouperSourceGrouper or callable or None, optional